Spooky309/Minecrap/README.md

 My parents for being cool

 <sup><sup>ahoy spongebob, i have broken several copyright and trademark laws and am going to be sentenced to life in prison agagagagagagagag</sup></sup>

+# It's in the arctic

+Apparently this repository is in the Github Arctic Vault or something.
+Which is kinda neat.
+Shoutouts to my far-future family members.